 Several DT members noted that GNSO Council has used this "default threshold" to make decisions on non-policy matters, such as nominations for review teams, approvals of cross-community charters and working group recommendations not related to GNSO policy.
-For met 9/26/2016 5:18 PM example, a majority of each house was required to approve the CWG and CCWG proposals and to approve the resolution creating this DT.
+For example, a majority of each house was required to approve the CWG and CCWG proposals and to approve the resolution creating this DT.